we are ava and the bee

 While there are many ways that communication with your virtual assistant can de-rail, there are a few common ones that you can easily avoid.

 1. Missing important calls or planned sessions.
 Like any working relationship, if you miss an important call, or are late, communication can waver.
-While we are remote and work virtually, our time is also important to us.
+While we are remote and work virtually, our time is also important to them.

 2. Giving incomplete or incorrect information.
 While mistakes do happen, it is important to try and make sure all of the information you send over is accurate.
-If you send over incorrect login, passwords, or instructions, we can’t do our work.
+If you send over incorrect login, passwords, or instructions, they can’t do our work.
 This means more emails or calls back and forth to get the correct information, which can be frustrating for both parties!

 Looking to hire a virtual assistant for your wedding photography, planning or design business, but are not sure where to start?
-Set up a free 30-minute Discovery Call!
-We can go over what your tasks are, and how we can help!

 All the tips, tricks, and expert insights for